RaghadHAV/arduino-tutorials/00-Bring-Robot-To-Life/02-Controlling LED brightness using PWM.md

   In addition, the pin number 9 demands a resistor to control the amount of current coming into the LED.

-  "We need a figure to show the circuit maybe?!!1"
+  "Do We need a figure to show the circuit ?!"

   Now open a new file in the arduino and write down the follwing code: